stalniy/ko-mustached/README.md

 * automatically close specified virtual bindings (by default "partial" and "template" bindings)
 * provides "partial" alias of "template" binding but with more freandly syntax (`{{ partial: templateName, param: 1, param2: 2 }}`)
 * provides custom syntax for "foreach" binding (`{{ foreach: template in templates }} {{ template.name }} {{ /end }}`)
+* provides to ways to use bindings as virtual elements: virtual elements which starts with "#" and those which has colon next to its name are perceived as bindings

 ### Example
 ```html